 When to Choose a Heat Pump

 Heat pumps may be the right choice if you value energy-efficient heating and cooling and a reduced carbon footprint.
-In mild to moderate climates, a heat pump can handle 100% of your heating and cooling needs.
+In mild to moderate climates, a heat pump can handle 100% of your HVAC needs.
 Even in colder regions, modern cold climate heat pumps can now extract heat efficiently in freezing temperatures, reducing or eliminating the need for a backup furnace.

 When to Choose an Air Conditioner